Surf scoter: Description

 The surf scoter is easily distinguishable from other scoters by the white patch on the head of the adult male and its unique bill pattern.
 Females and immatures have a bulkier bill with a squarish base and a more flattened head profile than other scoters.
 The black and the white-winged scoters are physically very similar to the surf scoter but in flight, the surf scoter is the only one with completely dark wings.

 Like all sea ducks, the surf scoter becomes flightless during the simultaneous molt of its flight feathers.
 This vulnerable period happens usually in late July through early August and lasts for about four weeks.
-Before molting the flight feathers, all waterfowl undergo a complete body molt, replacing the bright colors of the basic plumage of males by the duller alternate or eclipse plumage.
+This wing molt is the start of a complete body or prebasic molt which is completed in the fall producing the next basic or breeding plumage.
+Before the prebasic molt, many duck species undergo a partial prealternate molt replacing the bright colors of the basic plumage of males by the duller alternate or eclipse plumage but the prealternate molt is believed to be limited or absent such that males appear similar in both basic and alternate plumage, but may have a browner belly and duller or "messier" appearance in summer.

 The plumage is a good indicator of the age for male surf scoters, but not for females.
 Second-year males are similar to adults but may have brownish feathers and/or lack the white forehead patch.